WordPress Plugins For Managing WordPress Post Revisions

 • And more!

-Optimize Database after Deleting Revisions Plugin - Settings
+Optimize Database after Deleting Revisions Plugin For WordPress - Settings Screen

-(Optimize Database after Deleting Revisions – WordPress Plugin Settings Screen)
+(Optimize Database after Deleting Revisions WP Plugin – Settings Screen)

-In addition to cleaning redundant page and post revisions and performing database table cleaning and optimization routines, WP Optimize also lets you do the following maintenance tasks:
+In addition to performing tasks such as deleting redundant page and post revisions and performing database table optimization routines, WP Optimize also lets you do the following maintenance tasks:

 • Remove trackbacks and pingbacks

-• Ability to keep data from selected number of weeks when cleaning up
+• Ability to retain data from selected number of weeks when cleaning up

 • Option to add or remove link on WP admin bar